KohDingYuan/portfolio/README.md

         <img src="./assets/images/uni_capstone_interface.png" alt="Uni Capstone Front End Interface" />

-        <p>Developed a comprehensive full-stack mobile application independently to support reward-based systems in education, aimed at boosting student motivation and engagement.
-The solution features dedicated portals for teachers, parents, and students, enabling task and reward management using stars, hearts, and diamonds.
+        <p>Developed a comprehensive full-stack mobile application independently to support reward-based systems in education, aimed at boosting student motivation and engagement.<br><br>The solution features dedicated portals for teachers, parents, and students, enabling task and reward management using stars, hearts, and diamonds.
 Parents can assign tasks and rewards, while children track progress and redeem rewards, fostering an engaging and interactive learning environment.<br><br>Built using React Native or Flutter, the app provides a seamless user experience, supported by a robust and scalable backend, showcasing the versatility and technical expertise applied in every aspect of the project.</p>

         <details>
             <summary>Technical Details</summary>